EdvardHolden/gnn-entailment-caption/README.md

-# GNNs for first-order formulae
+# Graph Neural Networks for First-order Formulae

 This repo examines different graph encoding and GNN configurations for first-order reasoning.
 It deals with finding good graph embeddings for a supervised binary premise selection task,